Industruino/documentation/indio.md

 Modbus uses 16-bit registers, we so often need to convert these from/to 32-bit `float` and `long` types; you can use the functions described [here](https://industruino.com/blog/our-news-1/post/modbus-tips-for-industruino-26).

-# Security bit

-In order to protect the intellectual property of your code, it is possible to set a security bit in the SAMD21G microcontroller, which effectively blocks any attempt to download the compiled code from the microcontroller's FLASH by a third party.
-A demo sketch which sets this bit can be found [here](https://github.com/Industruino/democode/tree/master/SAMD21_SecurityBit).
-You can integrate the functions seen in this demo sketch into your own application sketch.
-Running the '''if (!setSecurityBit()) { } ''' command in your Setup(); routine will enable the security bit.
-Afterwards you will still be able to upload new code (the old protected code gets erased), but you can not read-back the FLASH contents of the MCU.
-To disable the security you will need to use an in-circuit debugger such as the Atmel ICE.

 # TFTP

 The Industruino D21G topboard offers the possiblity to upload a sketch over Ethernet instead of the usual USB.
 This is accomplished with a special Ethernet/USB hybrid bootloader.
 This is an overview of the procedure, with more details [below]: